-Academic Advising:
+Academic Advising

 FEI provides academic advising to students throughout their program, based on individual needs.
-All Ability to Benefit ("ATB") students are required to attend advising sessions during their program.
-Students not meeting Satisfactory Academic Progress ("SAP") requirements must attend advising sessions until they improve their academic progress or are withdrawn from the School.
+Students not meeting Satisfactory Academic Progress ("SAP") requirements or having been flagged as having academic deficiencies (i.e., potentially failing a course or having failed a previous course, attendance issues, etc.) must attend any advising sessions scheduled by the Academic Coordinator or other academic staff/faculty member.
 FEI strongly encourages all students to seek advising for any matter that they may deem important to the completion of their program of study.

-A student is encouraged to seek academic advising from the Education Department.
+A student is encouraged to seek academic advising from the academic support staff at FEI.
 Students can approach their instructor who may be able to assist them at that (instructor) level.
-We are here for the student.
-Thus, it is important for students to remember that they can request, at any time during their program of study, academic advising from the Academic Coordinator, Assistant Campus Director or Campus Director.
+We are committed to student success at FEI.
+Thus, it is important for students to remember that they can request, at any time during their program of study, academic advising or support from the Academic Coordinator or academic support staff.
 Instructors should refer students to the Academic Coordinator for advising once problems and questions arise that are beyond their instructor level boundary.

-Admissions:
+Admissions Advising